GamalGabr/NeuralNetWork2/README.md

+This post is the second part of a two-part series on how to construct a neural network from the ground up.

 Here, we begin by obtaining the relevant derivatives in a backward fashion.
 In the neural network that we have constructed, we employ cross-entropy loss, aka log loss, to gauage the predictive performance of the neural network.
 The cross-entropy loss decreases as the predicted probability approaches the actual label/outcome.
 It is worth noting that for every case, it is exclusively the term for the correct class that influences the sum of the overall cost.
 The neural network designates a pseudo-probability to each potential category.
 Log loss captures the accuracy of the model by penalising incorrect classifications.
 Below, the log loss and softmax derivatives are evaluated.